Ashes and Diamonds (film): Critical reception outside Poland

 In Western Europe, Ashes and Diamonds was widely praised by film critics.
 The Italian critic Nevio Corich found in the film a lyrical reference to Baroque art.
 Some film experts, such as Fouma Saisho, pointed to the poetic qualities of the work.
 Georges Sadoul compared Wajda's work to those of the prominent director Erich von Stroheim.
-In his 1999 retrospective review for The Guardian, Derek Malcolm compared Maciek's death to the ending of Luis Bunuel's Los Olvidados.
+In his 1999 retrospective review for The Guardian, Derek Malcolm compared Maciek's death to the ending of Luis Buñuel's Los Olvidados.
 However, some critics were irritated by the alleged mannerism of the work and the exposition of Baroque ornamentation.
 Dave Kehr from Chicago Reader shared an opinion that "[f]ollowing the art cinema technique of the time, Wajda tends toward harsh and overstated imagery," while the Time Out London review stated that "Wajda's way is the sweet smell of excess, but some scenes remain powerfully memorable – the lighting of drinks on the bar, the upturned Christ in a bombed church, and Cybulski's prolonged death agonies at the close."
 As David Parkinson from Empire said, "[Wajda's] final installment of the classic Polish trilogy is heavy in symbolism but remains affective and intimate viewing."